tonylukasavage/ti-commonjs/README.md

 Node.js-style `require()` in Appcelerator Titanium via Alloy.
 For full details on what exactly this means, check out Node.js's own [documentation on modules](http://nodejs.org/api/modules.html).
 In addition to this added functionality, ti-node-require.js also eliminates _all_ platform-specific disparities in Titanium's CommonJS implementation.

+## Why to (not) use ti-node-require.js

+#### cons

+* It will probably break your existing Titanium code, as detailed in the [Core Differences] section below.

+#### pros

+* This is the CommonJS implementation and `require()` usage that will be supported in Titanium 4.0 (Lovingly being referred to as Ti.Next).
+You can start future-proofing your apps now.
+* You get all of the great features listed in the [New Functionality] section.
+* You can install and distribute modules via npm! no more digging through github or Q&A posts.
+* It becomes _much_ easier to port existing node.js modules to Titanium.
+Many you'll be able to use now without any modifications.
+* It is much easier for incoming node.js developers to start using Titanium with this more familiar CommonJS implementation.

 ## Install [![NPM version](https://badge.fury.io/js/ti-node-require.png)](http://badge.fury.io/js/ti-node-require)

 Execute the following in your project's root folder.